paldepind/Kran/README.md

 A `systemObj` is an object and can contain the following properties

-* `component`: A component id or an array of component ids that the function depends on.
+* `components`: A component id or an array of component ids that the function depends on.
 * `pre`: A function called once before the `every` function when the system is run.